vdsingh/Studium-iOS/README.md

 # Studium
-As a college student, managing time can be a difficult and tedious (and it can be a time intensive task in itself!).
+As a college student, managing time can be a difficult and tedious task(and it can be a time intensive task in itself!).
 Studium is an iOS app that I am developing to help combat this issue by bring order and organization to students' lives.

 ## Studium in a Nutshell
 - Studium has an incredibly user friendly and satisfying design/user interface.
 Adding information like courses and assignments, for the app to track, takes just a couple of seconds